 The summary is below, and the full report can be downloaded here: Policing of Beeliar.
 It outlines a series of unlawful assaults, horse tramplings, inappropriate use of force and a culture of violence directed by senior officers.

 This was a voluntary effort, coordinated by CounterAct and Beeliar Legal Support and the legal observer team.
-If you support police accountability and support for nonviolent activism, please chip in.

 We also conducted a community survey, featuring over 200 community respondents and significant evidence of loss of trust, serious distress in the community and more than 100 documented incidences of negative interactions with police.
 That is available here